-Contemporaries described her as sincere and attractive, a unique combination of quiet beauty and personality that enticed many potential suitors.
-But it was her affluent neighbor, Daniel Parke Custis, that won her heart and they were married on May 15, 1750.
+Her affluent neighbor, Daniel Parke Custis, won her heart and they were married on May 15, 1750.
 Seven years and four children later, Daniel passed away at the age of 45, making Martha not only a widow but also the wealthiest woman in the colony of Virginia.

 Nearly two years later, Martha Dandridge Custis married George Washington on January 6, 1759.
-Their relationship was mutually beneficial; Martha was not only exceptionally wealthy but also eminently skilled in plantation management and maintaining the vast Custis estate.
+Their relationship was mutually beneficial; Martha was not only exceptionally wealthy but also eminently skilled in plantation management, maintaining the vast Custis estate, and overseeing the estate’s enslaved families.
 George’s exploits in the French and Indian War had made him a hero in the colonies, and his decision to retire from the military to take his seat in the House of Burgesses further enhanced his reputation.
 There was also a growing affection between the two, one that deepened over time as the Washingtons experienced war and peace together.

 In a time when long-distance travel was both difficult and dangerous, Martha journeyed to Cambridge, Valley Forge, Philadelphia, and Morristown to support her husband and the soldiers in their disease-ridden winter encampments.
 Upon his ascent to the presidency, she joined him in New York and later Philadelphia.
 As our nation’s first “first lady,” Martha set important social and political precedents by building the stage of presidential hospitality with her warmth and conviviality.
 She held weekly receptions for male and female guests on Friday evenings, which were generally more informal and genial compared to the president’s Tuesday levees that were exclusively for men.